GIG-Cymru-NHS-Wales/nhs-number-using-rust/README.md

 # NHS Number

-NHS Numbers are the unique numbers allocated in a shared numbering scheme to registered users of the three public health services in England, Wales and the Isle of Man.
-It is the key to the identification of patients, especially in delivering safe care across provider organisations, and is required in all new software deployed within the National Health Service (NHS) organizations.
+A National Health Service (NHS) Number is a unique number allocated in a shared numbering scheme to registered users of the three public health services in England, Wales, and the Isle of Man.

+The NHS Number is the key to the identification of patients, especially in delivering safe care across provider organisations, and is required in all new software deployed within the National Health Service (NHS) organizations.